walles/px/README.md

 # TODO misc
 * In the details report, if the current process has a working directory that isn't `/`, list all other processes that have the same working directory.
+* In the details tree view, maybe print process owners for each line?
+* In the px / top views, in the process owner column, maybe print other non-root process owners of parent processes inside parentheses?

 # DONE
 * Make `px` list all processes with PID, owner, memory usage (in % of available